-In May 2021, we made the decision to no longer solicit new leasing customers and will pursue an orderly run-off of our middle-market leasing portfolio, the operations of which constitute our leasing segment.
-Leasing income net of leasing expense for the fiscal year of 2022 was \$6.0 million compared to \$9.3 million in 2021.
-Our leasing portfolio (net investment in leases - current and long-term), was \$0.3 million at December 31, 2022 compared to \$3.1 million at December 25, 2021.
+In May 2021, we made the decision to no longer solicit new leasing customers and will pursue an orderly run-off of our middle-market leasing portfolio.
+Leasing income net of leasing expense for the fiscal year of 2023 was \$4.4 million compared to \$6.0 million in 2022.
+Our leasing portfolio (net investment in leases - current and long-term), was \$0.1 million at December 30, 2023 compared to \$0.3 million at December 31, 2022.
 Given the decision to run-off the portfolio, we anticipate that leasing income net of leasing expense and the size of the leasing portfolio will continue to decrease through the run-off period.
 See Note 3 - "Investment in Leasing Operations" for information regarding the lease portfolio, including future minimum lease payments receivable under lease contracts and the amortization of unearned lease income.